faso-dev/ActiveNavBarExtension/README.md

 # Use cases

-Juste clone this repo in your Twig dir
+Juste clone this repo in your src/Twig dir and remove the README.md file.
+After doing this, the extension is automatically activated and you can start using it as follows:

 ```twig
 <li class="{{ active_route('odds_realisation') }}">